 - Sam Walton owned the majority of the stock.
 Here was a founder with a stake in the organization's enduring success.

 - Its concept was new and innovative, yet proven.
-Wal-Mart had been in business for eight years before going public, with more than 30 stores and more than $32 million in sales on the day of its IPO.
+Wal-Mart had been in business for eight years before going public, with more than 30 stores and over $32 million in sales on the day of its IPO.

-- It had a compelling valuation, trading at just 0.67 times sales when it came public.
+- It had a compelling valuation, trading at just 0.67 times sales when it went public.

 Find the next one

 We're not trying to reinvent the wheel here in Hidden Gems, because we simply don't need to.
-There's something on the order of 100 years of researchable history of the U.S. stock markets, and tons of data available in the past 25 years.
+There's something on the order of 100 years of researchable history of the U.S. stock markets and tons of data available over the past 25 years.
 The Internet makes much of the research relatively quick and easy.

-This is the aim of our Hidden Gems community every day, with thousands of members working together and examining the more than 7,000 public companies capitalized under $500 million.
-We see the incredible long-term outperformance in the charts for Altria
+And so, this is the aim of our Hidden Gems community every day, with thousands of members working together and examining the more than 7,000 public companies capitalized under $2 billion.
+We see the early outperformance in the long-term charts for Potash Corp. of Saskatchewan

 If you'd like full access to our service for a trial run of 30 days, let us know.
 It's free, and there's no obligation.
 You can see all our investment recommendations -- including the top five stocks for new money now -- in our search for the next Wal-Mart-like winner.